OH-Seoyoung/Lotka-Volterra_equations/README.md

 - Jul.
 1, 2021 ~ Present

 ----------
 - The Lotka-Volterra equations are a system of two first-order, nonlinear ODEs that describe the populations of predators and prey in a biological system.
 Over time, the populations of the predators and prey change according to the equations :
-\frac{dx}{dt} =
+\<sup>dx<\sup>/<sub>dt<\sub>

 ## 1. Classical prey-predator equations